 #1 Less Is More in Leadership Development:

 Instead of focusing on your entire business, select just one or two (at most) development areas.
 As goals are accomplished by the leaders, add new goals.

 SMART – Specific, Measurable, Actionable, Realistic, and Timely – guidelines are crucial when you are establishing the goals.
 After all, the only way that you have to evaluate a leader is by using real metrics along with qualitative indicators.

 #3: Connect Activities To The Needs Of The Individual, Team, And Organization:

 All leadership development plans need to clearly express how the individuals, teams, and organization will benefit from a better leadership capacity.
 As you know, the way the leader acts has a direct impact on the entire organization.
 So, you need to ensure that you pay closer attention to the link between the leadership and the effectiveness.
 This plan needs to flow from your Strategic Plan.

-#4: Determine The Strengths:
+#4: Determine The Leader’s Strengths:

 All leaders have different strengths.
 So, it is important to determine the strength of the leader in your organization so that you can leverage it.
 This way, you will be maximizing the leader’s performance and potential.
 One of the things that can happen, even with the best leaders, is that they don’t use their full strengths or they simply minimize them.

-#5: Keep Checking The Plan:
+#5: Monitor The Leadership Development Plan:

 A leadership development plan is always changing.
 Like your strategic plan, it is the kind of plan that shouldn’t remain on the shelf.
 Instead, you should revisit it at least, on a quarterly basis.
 The key is deployment.
 Take the time to review the strategies and revise them according to the new business conditions and monitor the progress against the goals.
 Ultimately, you need to make all the necessary changes to ensure that the leadership development plan will not only drive short-term results as it will also provide long-term learning.